John Burke Jovich

 Impoverished to the point of desperation, Ulysses Grant swallows his pride and asks his dad for a job as a leather and hide merchant.
-He takes a loss on the selling of Hardscrabble and relocates his family from St. Louis to Galena, Illinois, during the summer of 1860, where his father and brothers run a lucrative tannery.
+He takes a loss on the selling of Hardscrabble and relocates his family from St. Louis to Galena, Illinois during the summer of 1860, where his father and brothers run a lucrative tannery.
 Now on solid ground for the first time in six years, Ulys, a Democrat who enthusiastically voted for James Buchanan in 1856, is now aggravated with the incumbent president’s indecisive weakness in attempting to appease both North and South.
-The challenges of a new job, an adopted hometown, and the daily monitoring of newspapers headlining a weakening nation is resulting in less idle time, a reduced tendency to reach for the bottle, and a renewed confidence in himself.
-The very threat of southern states seceding from the Union loom dauntless on his mind, fueling the fire of resilience in Grant as a devoted Northerner, and reawakening the man’s proud-hearted West Point cadence past.
+The challenges of a new job, an adopted hometown, and the daily monitoring of newspapers headlining a weakening nation is resulting in less idle time.
+His penchant for the bottle is reduced and he develops a renewed confidence in himself.
+He loves his country.
+The very threat of southern states seceding from the Union loom dauntless on his mind, fueling the fire of resilience in Grant as a devout Northerner and reawakening the man’s proud West Point cadence past.

 Our new-found friend Ulys is now on the road to recovery.
 His days of hustling firewood on St. Louis street corners are over.
 Although he will never completely convalesce from bouts with melancholy, depression, liquor, and those bent on taking advantage of him financially, Ulys bears a reinvigorated resolve to ameliorate himself and, ultimately, aid President Abraham Lincoln in saving a divided Nation.
-Fellow officers, envious at his propensity to win battles, criticize Grant for sometimes drinking in the field.
-But that mattered little to Lincoln.
-If he were alive today, President Lincoln likely would proclaim, "Removing Grant from the field would be like taking Michelangelo off the Pristine Chapel job and replacing him with Earl Scheib."
+Some fellow officers, envious at his propensity to win battles, criticize Grant for frequently drinking in the field.
+But that mattered little to ol' Abe.
+If he were alive today, the ever-wise Lincoln might proclaim, "Removing Grant from the field would be like taking Michelangelo off the Pristine Chapel job and replacing him with Earl Scheib."